rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/Decorators/decorators-basics-in-angular.md

 **There are four main types of decorators:**

-Class decorators, e.g. @Component and @NgModule
+**Class decorators**, e.g. @Component and @NgModule

-Property decorators for properties inside classes, e.g. @Input and @Output
+**Property decorators** for properties inside classes, e.g. @Input and @Output

-Method decorators for methods inside classes, e.g. @HostListener
+**Method decorators** for methods inside classes, e.g. @HostListener

-Parameter decorators for parameters inside class constructors, e.g. @Inject
+**Parameter decorators** for parameters inside class constructors, e.g. @Inject **@ContentChildren** is also a parameter decorator that is used to fetch the QueryList of elements or directives from the content DOM.
+The QueryList is updated whenever the child element/component is added or removed.

-Notice the () on @Component which is a Class Decorators.
+Notice the () on **@Component** which is a Class Decorators.
 This means that the @Component is called once JavaScript encounters @Component().
 In turn, this means that there must be a Component function somewhere that returns a function matching one of the decorator signatures outlined above.
 This is an example of the decorator factory pattern.

 [ultimatecourses.com/blog/angular-decorators](https://ultimatecourses.com/blog/angular-decorators)